antarcticrainforest/tintX/docs/source/index.rst

 and Remote Sensing Data.
 Journal of Applied Meteorology and Climatology, 60(4), 513-526.
 [1]_

-The TintX tracking package is introduces in:
+The TintX tracking package is introduced in:

 Bergemann, M. Lane T. P., Wales, S., Narsey, S., Louf, V. (2022), High Resolution Simulations of Tropical Island Thunderstorms: Does an Increase